itemVerse/ItemVerse-UnitySDK/ReadMe.md

         ![스크린샷 2021-06-19 오후 8.14.03](https://user-images.githubusercontent.com/49587288/122644978-d3733b80-d152-11eb-80e0-1eaeee18d347.png)

-        As shown in the image above, if you select the "IEthereumExample" object, the Ethereum test data settings are displayed in the Inspector view.
+        As shown in the image above, if you select the "IEthereumExample" object in the Hierarchy view, the Ethereum test data settings are displayed in the "IEthereumExample" script component in the Inspector view.
 Please set it by referring to the options description below.

         **options**

         - PrivateKey: Private key of Ethereum account.
         - Address: Address of Ethereum account.
         - To Address: Address of the counterpart Ethereum account.
-        - Token Amount: Amount of ERC-20 tokens to send.
+        - Token Amount: Amount of ERC-20 tokens to send for ERC-20 token transfer test.
-        - ERC721 Token Id: ERC721 token ID.
+        - ERC721 Token Id: ERC721 token ID for token information inquiry and token transfer, etc.
-        - ERC721 Token Index: Index of ERC-721 token to inquire.
+        - ERC721 Token Index: Index of ERC-721 token to inquire for token information inquiry, etc.
         - Block Number: Number of the block to inquire.
         - Transaction Hash: Transaction hash to inquire.
         - ERC20 ContractAddress: Contract address of the ERC-20 token.